Sivanwol/demo-ecom-server/docs/media-todos.md

 - [ ] return db files register to client

 #### Delete Folder workflow logic overall
+- [ ] check if user have the correct permissions to do this action
 - [ ] Locate all relevant file both on sub path and the dest folder
 - [ ] Locate all sup folders
 - [ ] Remove all db files records